 The skills needed to use and prepare data and data systems are distinct, yet complementary.
 This means every data team needs at least one DataOps team member and one data scientist or analyst.
 Similarly, small data teams including members with an appropriate set of diverse skills complete data projects most effectively—especially when they align on their objectives from the beginning.

 This seems like common sense, but it is not a common reality.
 Usually, data scientists must spend large amounts of time struggling with APIs and big data systems.
 By contrast, companies ofter outsource data engineers and keep them in the dark about the use cases of data.

 Value From Data is the Primary Measure of Progress

 Deriving business value from data is the main goal of any data project.
 A team that is implementing a DataOps approach focuses on maximizing that value and getting to it faster.

 Historically, large amounts of effort have gone into data engineering projects, with limited results.
-Startups and modern enterprises don’t have the luxury of wasting time and effort, and should not mistake the way that things have been done with real business value.
+Startups and modern enterprises don’t have the luxury of wasting time and effort, and should not confuse the way that things have been done with producing real business value.
 DataOps, when done right, applies the principles of lean engineering in order to reduce waste by focusing on the goal.

 Continuous Attention to Technical Excellence and Good Design

 Quality and technical excellence are the keys to any technical endeavor.
-In DataOps, if a data platform is not available or reliable, or the data unclean and untrusted, then it is unusable.
+In DataOps, if a data platform is not available or reliable, or the data unclean and untrusted, it is unusable.
 Any data pipeline is only as good as its weakest link, so it is vital to ensure that all of the parts of the pipeline are well engineered.